 But revolutionary Socialism was not destined to lie inert for long.
-In Germany, Karl Liebknecht, Franz Mehring, Rosa Luxemburg, and [Otto Ruhle] Clara Zetkin organized the Spartacus group.
+In Germany, Karl Liebknecht, Franz Mehring, Rosa Luxemburg, and Otto Ruhle organized the Spartacus group.
 But their voices were drowned in the roar of cannon and the shrieks of the dying and the maimed.

-Russia, however, was to be the first battleground where "moderate" and revolutionary Socialism came to grips for the mastery of the state.
-The breakdown of the corrupt, bureaucratic Tsarist regime opened the floodgates of revolution.
-Centuries of oppression had paved the way.
+Russia, however, was to be the first battleground where "moderate" and revolutionary Socialism should come to grips for the mastery of the state.
+The breakdown of the corrupt, bureaucratic Tsarist regime opened the floodgates of Revolution.

-Three main contending parties attempted to ride into power on the revolutionary tide: the Cadets, the "moderate socialists" (Mensheviki and Social Revolutionaries) and the revolutionary socialist[s-the] Bolsheviki.
+Three main contending parties attempted to ride into power on the revolutionary tide: the Cadets, the "moderate Socialists" (Mensheviki and Social Revolutionists) and the revolutionary Socialists - the Bolsheviki.
 The Cadets were first to be swept into power; but they tried to stem the still-rising flood with a few abstract political ideals and were carried away.
 The soldiers, workers, and peasants could no longer be fooled by phrases.
 The Mensheviki and Social Revolutionaries succeeded the Cadets.
 And now came the crucial test: would they, in accord with Marxian teachings, make themselves the ruling class and sweep away the old conditions of production, and thus prepare the way for the Cooperative Commonwealth?
 Or would they tinker with the old machinery and try to foist it on the masses as something just as good?